Old LP: Reception

 Reviewing for The New York Times, Jon Pareles said, "The music is denser and more intricate, conjuring symphonic grandeur alongside overdriven noise.
 The jokes are gone; the stakes feel higher.
 But the band's underlying moxie hasn't changed."
 AllMusic reviewer Heather Phares highlighted the stylistic diversity of Old LP and said, "All of the time invested in the album pays off richly: Old LP shows how that dog. has grown into their legacy".
 Maura Johnston of Pitchfork praised the band's mix of pop sensibilities and rock performance: "Old LP works because its growth doesn't pander to modern notions of 'cool.'
 But the way the band re-balances the grime-vs.-grandiosity equation with each song demonstrates that when it comes to musical math, the proof matters as much as the outcome."
 Nina Corcoran of The A.V.
 Club wrote that the band "commit to graceful indie rock and poppy alt-rock, but sound happiest when revisiting the jubilant pop-punk hooks of its heyday".

 For The Line of Best Fit, Alex Wisgard praised Old LP for expanding the band's sound and found that it "is so assured and confident, it's easy to imagine another two decades of additional back catalogue we simply never heard".
 Scott D. Elingburg of Under the Radar called the album "a steady, hard-won set of songs that unfold after many, compounded listens".
-In his Substack-published "Consumer Guide" column, Robert Christgau found that the melodies range from "catchy to exquisite" and, "though the hyperconscious lyrics often seem constricted, resentful, unresolved, the music lifts them up, and then the title finale lifts the whole album up."
-In Paste, Ben Salmon concluded that That Dog "were—and are—a band that offers a unique voice within their field, and it's wonderful to have them back".
+In his "Consumer Guide" column, Robert Christgau found that the melodies range from "catchy to exquisite" and, "though the hyperconscious lyrics often seem constricted, resentful, unresolved, the music lifts them up, and then the title finale lifts the whole album up."
+In Paste, Ben Salmon concluded that that dog. "were—and are—a band that offers a unique voice within their field, and it's wonderful to have them back".